mantidproject/mantid/docs/source/algorithms/LoadDNSEvent-v1.rst

 **ChopperChannel**
 is the input channel to wich the chopper was connected, must also be set in mesydaq gui.
-It can be set to integers between 0 and 4.
-If the value is not set or is set to 0, the default value in the instrument definition file is used which is 2.
+It can be set to integers between 1 and 4.
+At DNS default is 2.

+**NumberOfDetectorPixels**
+The number of pixels of the total detector.
+For the full detector at DNS with 128 tubes with 1024 pixels it is 131072.

 **DiscardPreChopperEvents**: